Ryan1729/wasm_shenzhen_solitaire/README.md

 [Right here](https://ryan1729.github.io/wasm_shenzhen_solitaire/).

-Keys used: z, x, and the arrow keys.
+Use z, x, and the arrow keys to play.
+If you win, you can press Enter to deal another game.

 ### Building (using Rust's native WebAssembly backend)